ASK-A-WAI: Questions Thread

 Hi Guys,

 Around the time of the 2018 Crown Jewel show, you both talked about how you view and cover wrestling through a journalistic (rather than a fan) lens, and likened it to journalists in other fields that have to cover difficult subject matter at times.
-That said, we’ve lived through a particularly controversial period recently, with things like the Saudi shows, Speaking Out and Vince’s scandals amongst others.
+That said, we’ve lived through a particularly controversial period recently, with things like the Saudi shows, Speaking Out and Vince’s scandals amongst others, to say nothing of other scandals in the MMA world.

 Does covering so many issues like this ever cause any kind of burnout?
 Particularly given (as you both have pointed out) there is often so little real impact for those involved, given the nature of the wrestling industry.
 If so, how do you deal with this?